 And insoluble (undissolved) impurities such as particles of sand, dust, dander and hair float around in the dry cleaning solvent or fluid.

-These soluble impurities are then “absorbed” by your pillows during the “wash” cycle.
+In particular, the soluble impurities are then “absorbed” by your pillows during the dry cleaning machine's wash cycle.

 In other words, instead of your dry cleaner continuously purifying and filtering his dry cleaning solvent or fluid before, during and after each load of cleaning, your pillows are functioning as your cleaner’s “cleaning filter”.